 They brought tribute and served Solomon all the days of his life . . .
 (1Kings 4:24).

-Rehoboam, after he assumed the throne of his father, travelled to the city of Shechem where many of the northern-most tribes of Israel gathered to make him king.
+Rehoboam, after he assumed the throne of his father, travelled to the city of Shechem where many of the northern tribes of Israel gathered to make him king.
 The people told the king, in no uncertain terms, what his father required of them.
 Their response makes it clear that Rehoboam's father was rich, in part, off the backs of the people he ruled.

 Your father Solomon treated us harshly and placed heavy burdens (he taxed them heavily) on us (1Kings 12:4).

 How much GOLD did he own and what was it worth?

 While the Bible does not give us a value or weight of all the silver, bronze, precious gems, garments, spices, etc. that came to Solomon, it does give us a rough idea how much gold he brought in and how rich he was.